The Mayor of Boston

 THE WORSHIPFUL THE MAYOR OF BOSTON

-Councillor Alison Austin was appointed Mayor of Boston on Monday 12 May 2014.
+Councillor Richard Austin was appointed Mayor of Boston on Thursday 21 May 2015.

-The Mayor's nominated charities for the year are Boston Centrepoint Outreach and the Gateway Club.
+The Mayor's nominated charities for the year are the Butterfly Hospice and Boston Woods Trust.

 The Mayor is always pleased to be invited to attend and give support to local events and accepts as many invitations as the diary will allow.
 If you wish to invite the Mayor to attend an event, it is essential that each invitation is put in writing giving at least four weeks notice if possible.
 The invitation needs to include the following:-